zeropsio/ngrx-store-logger/README.md

 ```
 With this setup, all actions except *set-value* will be printed

-*Note*: Whitelist has predence over blacklist.
+*Note*: Whitelist takes precedence over blacklist.
 If both are defined, only whitelist will be considered